Name: Nicola Donati

 In early 2016, the website was completely rewritten, this time using the Skeleton CSS boilerplate to make it responsive and adapt to the smaller displays of mobile devices.
 The design was also slightly reworked and given a slightly more modern look.

 In the epic manga "Nausicaä of the Valley of Wind" written by Hayao Miyazaki, the Ohmu are huge insects and leaders of the Forest.
 The kanji characters used for Ohmu are "King" and "Insect", so it means "King Insect" or "King of Insects".
-Therefore, since I liked Miyazaki's manga so much, I decided to choose the Ohmu as this website's URL.
+Therefore, since I liked Miyazaki's manga so much and it's a short and catchy name, I decided to choose the Ohmu as this website's URL.